cscsCSCScscs/pyodbc/Connecting-to-SQL-Server-from-Linux.md

 sudo odbcinst -i -s -f /path/to/your/temporary/dsn/file -l

 # check the DSN installation with:
-cat /etc/odbc.ini   # should contain a section called [MySQLServerDatabase]
+cat /etc/odbc.ini   # should contain a section called [MSSQLServerDatabase]
 ```

 If you do not have `sudo` permissions then you can create a "User DSN" like so: